arielmac/dog-breed/README.md

-# Dog Breed Search App for Dog enthusiasts!
+# Dog Breed Search App for Dog Enthusiasts!
 We built this application to help you search for a dog breed that suits your liking!
-It displays 15 dogs per page.
+It showcase 15 dogs per page.

 ## Features
 1. Search Dogs